FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_02.md

  10000, 2
  1.0e-08, 1.0, 0.0
 ## Post Control
-!VISUAL,metod=PSR          # Specify the visualization methods
+!VISUAL,method=PSR          # Specify the visualization methods
 !surface_num=1             # Number of surfaces in a surface rendering !surface 1                 # Specify the contents of the surface !output_type=VTK           # Specify the type of the visualization file